11 Proven Ways to Motivate Employees

 10. Establish expectations and achievable goals

-Productivity can be improved by clearly explaining to employees what is expected from their work.
+Productivity can be improved by clearly explaining to employees what is expected from their work and setting clear expectations.

 Have conversations with the employees about the long-term plans the company has for them and how they can contribute to this growth with their work and dedication.
 Set the standards in the workplace that every employee plays an important role in.
 If things get more complicated, put these expectations in writing.